 Examines Judaism as it has been defined and developed as a way of thought and a way of life.
 The course focuses on central religious concepts, holidays, life-cycle ceremonies, and various forms of religious expression, including prayer and ritual, in order to help students understand what it means, and has meant, to be a Jew.
-Sponsored in part by the Jewish Chautauqua Society.
+Same as JWST-113.

 RELI-115 Jewish Philosophy and Ethics

-Explores issues and problems related to the spiritual literature and philosophy of the Jewish people, from the Talmudic period through the present.
-Topics vary, and may include classical Jewish texts, spiritual traditions, mysticism, religious organization, gender and community, and Judaism in America.
-The course encourages students to recognize in Jewish texts reflections of Judaism that are diverse and, at times, antithetical to one another.
-Sponsored in part by the Jewish Chautauqua Society.
+Explores issues and problems related to the philosophical and ethical literature of the Jews, from the Talmudic period through the present.
+Topics vary and may include classical Jewish texts, mysticism, continental and poststructural Jewish philosophy, morality, and social practice, women and gender, and Judaism in America.
+The course encourages students to recognize in Jewish texts reflections of Judaism that are diverse and at times antithetical to one another.
+Same as JWST-115.